Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 Matter value.
 The most straightforward metric: What’s at stake?

 This will be a powerful tool when analyzing your resourcing: Is your most expensive talent working on the lowest-stakes matters?
-Moreover, a cluster of small-dollar matters also can indicate a basic policy problem, business unit issue, or chance to bring legal technology tools together for a streamlined solution.
+Moreover, a cluster of small-dollar legal matters also can indicate a basic policy problem, business unit issue, or chance to bring legal technology tools together for a streamlined solution.

 If you missed the first part of our series, The Who of Legal Data Analytics, you can find it here.
 Next, we’ll look at the When – how to sort through your time spent as well as turnaround time.
 Finally, we’ll tie it all together with the Why.